NVlabs/nvTorchCam/README.md

 Example results will be in the directory "examples_output".

+## FoVA-Depth: More Examples Using nvTorchCam

+Looking for more usage examples, including multiview stereo for general cameras, dataloading, and augmentation?
+Be sure to check out our other project, [FoVA-Depth](https://github.com/NVlabs/fova-depth).

 ## References

 1. Ching-Ya Chiu, Yu-Ting Wu, I-Chao Shen, and Yung-Yu Chuang.
 "360MVSNet: Deep Multi-View Stereo Network with 360◦ Images for Indoor Scene Reconstruction."
 WACV, 2023.